Director of Assessment and Educational Effectiveness

 - Participate in self-studies and other accreditation report writing and development.

 - Additional duties as assigned by the VPAA.

 Oversee the Student Success Program (Academic Success Center)

 - Assess current program for effectiveness

 - Develop program as a functioning “learning community” for the pre-clinical program

 - Gather data on ongoing basis and report program outcomes internally and externally

 - Master’s Degree in Education (MSEd) in relevant academic disciplines, higher education assessment, or higher education administration.

 - Minimum of five years of relevant experience focusing on higher education and accreditation.

-- Extensive knowledge of creating, implementing and measuring student learning outcomes at the institutional, programmatic and course levels.
+- Extensive knowledge of creating, implementing and measuring student learning outcomes at the institutional, programmatic and course levels in higher education assessment.

 - Extensive knowledge of adult learning theory, pedagogical approaches and assessment processes.

 - Understanding of higher education and regulatory issues.